-I’ll pretty much do anything for a bite of tall, dark and GREEN!
-Or yellow… red… orange…
+I’ll pretty much do anything for a bite of something tall, dark, and GREEN!

 The second I spotted this colorful bowl-o-veggies at a local Mediterranean restaurant I knew I had to have it.
 I’m a sucker for a healthy plate full of whole food goodness and hoped their greek chickpea salad tasted as good as it looked.

 Spoiler altert: It was TO.
 DIE.
 FOR.
 So good might have licked the plate clean…